szkiba/xk6-jose/docs/modules/jwt.md

 # Namespace: jwt

 Module jwt aims to provide an implementation of the JSON Web Token.
-Only compact serialization is supported.
+Only compact serializtion is supported.

 ## Table of contents